Ethicon’s Hernia Device Physiomesh is Linked to Dangerous Complications

 Given that Physiomesh is made from the same material as transvaginal mesh products that have resulted in massive jury verdicts against Ethicon, we are concerned about the safety of this medical product.

 If you believe you have been harmed by a dangerous drug or a medical device, it’s important not to wait too long to seek legal help.
-Our Virginia dangerous medical device lawyers will evaluate your case and help you join a mass tort action.
-Call me today at (757) 455-0077.
+Our Virginia dangerous medical device lawyers will evaluate your case and help you join a lawsuit.
+Call me today at (757) 333-3333.